AdobeDocs/experience-platform.en/help/edge-network-server-api/visitor-identification-fpid.md

 ## Overview

 [!DNL First-party IDs] (`FPIDs`) are device IDs generated, managed, and stored by customers.
 This gives customers control over identifying user devices.
-By sending `FPIDs`, Experience Edge does not generate a brand new `ECID` for a request that does not contain one.
+By sending `FPIDs`, the Edge Network does not generate a brand new `ECID` for a request that does not contain one.

 The `FPID` can be included in the API request body as part of the `identityMap` or it can be sent as a cookie.

-An `FPID` can be deterministically translated into an `ECID` by Experience Edge, so `FPID` identities are fully compatible with Experience Cloud solutions.
+An `FPID` can be deterministically translated into an `ECID` by the Edge Network, so `FPID` identities are fully compatible with Experience Cloud solutions.
 Obtaining an `ECID` from a specific `FPID` always yields the same result, so users will have a consistent experience.

 The `ECID` obtained this way can be retrieved via an `identity.fetch` query: